Matthew 11

 The Son of Man came eating and drinking, and they say, Behold, a gluttonous man and a wine drinker, a friend of tax collectors and sinners!
 And wisdom is justified by her works.

-Comments Matthew 11:19 “The Son of Man came eating and drinking …” People who use this verse to pinpoint out that the Lord drank are people who try to bring the Lord down.
-They use verses in the Bible to justify their own beliefs and doings.
-The Lord never drank alcohol.
-The wine the Lord drank was grape juice, for if the Lord taught us not to drink, surely, He Himself would not drink.
+“The Son of Man came eating and drinking …” People who use this verse to point out that the Lord Jesus drank are people who try to bring the Lord down.
+They use verses in the Bible to justify their own beliefs and actions.
+The Lord Jesus never drank alcohol.
+The wine the Lord Jesus drank was grape juice.
+If the Lord instructed us not to drink alcohol, then He Himself surely did not drink.

-“a friend of tax collectors and sinners …” The Lord has been a friend to the sinners.
-The purpose of being a friend to the sinners is to bring them out of their dark ways.
-Do not think that being with sinners means to be like them.
-The “wisdom” in these verses is to see the purpose the Lord had for being with the sinners.
-Use that wisdom that the Lord provides and justify your own actions.
-Use the Lord’s guidelines to be with the sinners.
-Jesus went to teach them, not to learn from them.
+“A friend of tax collectors and sinners …” The Lord Jesus has been friends with the sinners.
+The purpose of being friends with the sinners is to bring the sinners out of their dark ways.
+Do not think that being with the sinners means to be like them.
+The wisdom here in these verses is to see the purpose of the Lord Jesus in being with the sinners.
+Use the wisdom that the Lord Jesus provides and justify your own actions.
+Use the Lord Jesus’ guideline to be with the sinners.
+The Lord Jesus went to teach them not to learn from them.
 Do likewise.

 Then He began to denounce the cities in which most of His miracle power happened, because they did not repent.